 Find more neutral territory for hanging out.
 Getting coffee, going to watch a game, an outing with your extended circle of friends…these are all more apt choices.

 3. Be careful with gifts

-Let’s say it’s your friends birthday, and you get her an exquisite piece of jewellery while her husband gets her a dress.
-Or you buy him a camera, while his wife gifts sunglasses.
+Let’s say it’s your friends birthday, and you get her an exquisite piece of jewelry while her husband gets her a dress.
+Or you buy him a camera, while his wife gifts him sunglasses.
 Ouch!
-Even though you don’t mean to, you can end of bruising egos and rubbing your friend’s spouse the wrong.
-So, don’t go all out with your gifts just because you can and always have.
+Even though you don’t mean to, you can end up bruising egos and rubbing your friend’s spouse the wrong way.
+So, don’t go all out with your gifts just because you always have.

 4. Strike a friendship with their spouse

 Can a married man and a woman be just friends?
 Yes, as long as it is platonic.
 What better way of reassuring your friend’s spouse of that than by making an effort to build an independent relationship with them too.
 Take them out for a coffee or shopping, try to get to know them better so that they can rest assured what you share is just pure friendship between man and woman.

 There may have been a time in life when you were part of each other’s every day life and now you haven’t heard from your friend in weeks or maybe months.
 Don’t hold grudges.
 It’s part of growing up.
 Life happens, you get busy and you drift apart.
 If that happens, let go of your resentment and anger.
 You should be able to carry on with no hard feelings.
 You and your friend will always have a special place in each other’s heart.

 Can A Man And Woman Be Just Friends?

 So, can men and women be best friends?
 Yes, they absolutely can.
 Sure, there are caveats to this equation, which is what makes it so intriguing yet compelling.
 As long as both the people involved share platonic love and are on the same page about what their wants and expectations are, men and women can build and share enduring friendships, even if one or both of them are married to other people.